2019–20 Raith Rovers F.C. season

 The 2019–20 season was Raith Rovers' third season in the third tier of Scottish football since being relegated from the Scottish Championship via the play-offs at the end of the 2016–17 season.
-Raith Rovers also competed in the Challenge Cup, League Cup, the Scottish Cup & the Fife Cup.
+Raith Rovers also competed in the Challenge Cup, League Cup, the Scottish Cup and the Fife Cup.

 Summary

 Management

 Raith were led by manager John McGlynn for the 2019–20 season for his 2nd season at the club.